kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 I was being considered for another option (but not crazy about having wires and a battery pack installed in my back).
 She said some peripheral neuropathy patients had been helped by such a device (she didn't say how much).

-I was diagnosed on June 28, 2021 with severe polyneuropathy and told two days later by Credo Medicine I need to see a neurologist for ongonig care.
+I was diagnosed on June 28, 2021 with severe polyneuropathy and told two days later by Credo Medicine I needed to follow up with a neurologist for ongonig care.

 I was able to see Dr Austin three days after Erin Richmond referred me to him, on Jly 3rd, 2023.
 Dr. Austin told me that since I was an established patient of Dr. Karl, who also did spinal stimulator implantation and who Dr. Austin said, "was equivaltent to me", I should follow up with Dr. Karl.